 Patients who develop Henoch-Schönlein purpura after getting a vaccine could be entitled to compensation from the federal government.
-Our lawyers have won monetary compensation for people who developed Henoch-Schönlein purpura after getting a vaccine, like the flu shot.
+Our lawyers have won compensation for people who developed Henoch-Schönlein purpura after getting a vaccine, like the flu shot.

 How is Henoch-Schönlein Purpura Treated?

 The majority of Henoch-Schönlein cases are resolved within a month, and some don’t even need treatment.
 However, treatment options depend on the severity of the case.

 While some people only need fluids and bed rest to treat their symptoms, others might be prescribed corticosteroids (like prednisone) to treat any intestinal complications.
 However, many doctors are reluctant to prescribe corticosteroids due to the severity of their side effects.